ar-nelson/resume/README.md

       coordinating and messaging among multiple JVM processes
     - Wrote and remotely maintained an ExtJS single-page web application as the UI for an intranet system used throughout the company

-5. **Rosetta Stone**

-    Software Development Intern

-    2010-2011

-    - Maintained a large Ruby on Rails codebase as part of an Agile team
-    - Practiced test-driven development, using and updating an extensive suite of server and browser tests

 ## Education